karbowskijakub/beer-api/README.md

 ## Main features

 - Searchbar allows you to search data about your favourite beer.
-- Adding beers to favourite list.
+- Adding beers to favourites list.

 ## Technologies
 ### React.js